-As shown above, the ACT transform matrices are not normalized.
-To compensate the dynamic range change of residuals signals before and after color transform, the QP adjustments of (−5, −5−3, −3) are applied to the transform residuals of Y, Cg and Co components, respectively.
+Since the YCgCo-R transform are not normalized.
+To compensate the dynamic range change of residuals signals before and after color transform, the QP adjustments of (−5, 1, 3) are applied to the transform residuals of Y, Cg and Co components, respectively.
 The adjusted quantization parameter only affects the quantization and inverse quantization of the residuals in the CU.
 For other coding processes (such as deblocking), original QP is still applied.

 Additionally, because the forward and inverse color transforms need to access the residuals of all three components, the ACT mode is always disabled for separate-tree partition and ISP mode where the prediction block size of different color component is different.
+Transform skip (TS) and block differential pulse coded modulation (BDPCM), which are extended to code chroma residuals, are also enabled when the ACT is applied,

 ACT fast encoding algorithms